Should your garage door be the same color as your house?

 On houses with warm, neutral tones, complementary colors like tan, wood-effect, or sandstone garage doors are popular.

-When it comes down to it, if your garage door ties in with your overall color scheme and you’re happy with how it looks, you’ve found the right combination.
+When it comes down to it, if your garage doors tie in with your overall color scheme and you’re happy with how it looks, you’ve found the right combination.

 chi22-0526-photo-dealer-planks-mahogany-windows-0001 (1) (1)-1chi22-0526-photo-dealer-planks-mahogany-windows-0001 (2)-1